davebenson/doom4-walkthrough/README.md

 Then, a Hell Knight, a (few?)
 Imps, an a few Hell Razers will spawn.
 Lobbing a grenade at the barrel can help, but the Hell Knight has to be dealt with.

-Secret #5, "Plasma Rifle Model, Prototypeguy" can be found in a crate being robotically worked on (climb on top of it then inside).
+SECRET 3.5, "Plasma Rifle Model, Prototypeguy" can be found in a crate being robotically worked on (climb on top of it then inside).

-Secret #2, Elite Guard #2, can be found by climbing crates at the back of the room.
+SECRET 3.2, ELITE GUARD 3.2, can be found by climbing crates at the back of the room.
 There should be a chainsaw resting against the crates (initially).

 ## Mission 3:  Fight: Gore Nest 3
 A Possessed Soldier and Possessed Engineer constitute the pre-fight for this Gore Nest.